Senyeah/APIEngine/README.md

 - Single quotes `'` are not supported—double quotes (`"`) must be used instead, as in the above examples

-- You cannot declare a file name of `request.php` in the root directory, as this is the file used internally to route requests.
+- You cannot declare a file name of `request.php` in the root directory, as this is the file used internally to route requests

-- All file paths are relative to the project’s root directory—that is `/file` is the same as just `file`.
+- All file paths are relative to the project’s root directory—that is `/file` is the same as just `file`

-All files are automatically generated with appropriate classes upon project creation, but it’s your responsibility to ensure they exist upon a project update.
+All files and folders are automatically generated with appropriate classes upon project creation, but it’s your responsibility to ensure they exist upon a project update.